-On limited occasions, students may be granted permission to study abroad through an unapproved program.
+On limited occasions, students may be granted permission to study away through an unapproved program.
 In their non-approved program request essay, they must explain and justify why no program on the approved list satisfies their academic, intellectual, and personal goals and how the program for which they are requesting permission does.
-A Study Abroad Committee will review all applications and make a recommendation of approve or deny.
-The CAS Dean makes final decisions on all non-approved requests in light of committee recommendations and in consultation with the Director of Study Abroad.
+A Study Away Committee will review all applications and make a recommendation of approve or deny.
+The CAS Dean makes final decisions on all non-approved requests in light of committee recommendations and in consultation with the Director of Study Away.

 In order to make a request for a non-approved program, students must first still select an alternative program from the approved list via the online portal and complete the general study away application process.
 Students should consider this second choice program carefully as this is the program to which they will be accepted/denied should their non-approved request be unsuccessful.
 After completing the online application they then must complete the non-approved request form composed of an essay of 800 words.
 Students are also required to discuss their request with their academic advisor before submitting the form.
 The completed form and attached essay should be e-mailed to Melissa Modesitt, Study Away Program Coordinator at firstname.lastname@example.org.
 The Study Away Office will inform students of the status of their requests once the Committee and CAS Dean make final decisions.

 Request Deadline: December 2, 2019